 * To promote European and Mediterranean values, tolerance, human rights, respect, freedom, cultures and international collaboration among young people, youth leaders and organisations.

 Apart from many discussions, researches, presentations, workshops, forum theater, many games and intercultural evenings, participants also worked to create and gather material for an awareness raising website which is available here.
+The material published on the website is available for anyone who wants to use it for promotion or educational work.

 Below you can see few photos of the project but to read more information on the subject and to see more photos and videos created during the project, please visit this website.